The stakes are rising when it comes to Data Centre power outages?

 One outage lasted more than 14 hours before power and services were fully restored.
 Hundreds of service provider customers were directly impacted and thousands of their customers were without network-based services for a whole working day.

 In the first of these outages the operator identified the problem as originating with a faulty static UPS.
-A few days later in a second incident at a facility run by a different operator, unconfirmed reports say the operator said a small fire was caused by a faulty UPS.
+A few days later in a second incident at a facility run by a different operator, unconfirmed reports say the operator reported that a small fire was caused by a faulty UPS.

-This initial stage of any major outage is when boards light up and social media goes into overdrive and journalists start asking questions.
+The initial stage of any major outage occurs when boards light up and social media goes into overdrive and journalists start asking questions.

 Once the initial crisis has been addressed the next step for the operator is to identify what went wrong and why?
 A thorough review ensues.